 The recipe for Rigatoni alla Gricia is a classic first course of Roman cuisine.
-It is a simple dish but with an intense flavor, thanks to the use of pork jowl and Roman pecorino cheese.
+It is a simple dish but with an intense flavor, thanks to the use of guanciale and Pecorino Romano.
 Gricia is considered the ancestor of the more famous Amatriciana, from which it differs by the absence of tomato.

-Combine in a pan the oil, lard, pork jowl cut into strips, and chili pepper; remove the jowl as soon as it turns golden and keep it warm
+Put together in a pan the olive oil, the lard, the guanciale cut into strips, and the chili pepper; remove the guanciale as soon as it turns golden and keep it warm.

-Return the jowl to the pan and let it absorb the flavors
+Return the guanciale to the pan and let it infuse the flavors.

-Cook the rigatoni al dente, drain, and dress with the jowl sauce, sprinkle with pecorino, and serve
+Cook the rigatoni al dente, drain them and dress with the guanciale sauce, sprinkle with Pecorino and serve.

 Knife